Truck Camping – A Guide to Outfitting and Living in the Back of Your Pickup

 In Practice and Use

-The second configuration is obviously with the sleeping platform lowered.
-This is my “Base Camp” mode, and is usually employed when I’ve found somewhere to settle in for awhile, an established campground or what have you.
+The second configuration is with the sleeping platform lowered, which I refer to as my “Base Camp” mode, and is usually employed when I’ve found somewhere to settle in for awhile, an established campground or what have you.

 Photo Gallery In Use